-Ushers interested in monitoring their 100 hour goal can reference the Reports tab.
+Ushers interested in monitoring their 100 hour goal can reference hours in two ways:.

-- Put in your start date at the center in the first calendar and today’s date in the second calendar.
+- Put in the beginning of the year in the first calendar and today’s date in the second calendar.

 How do ushers modify their Privacy Settings?